 o By comparison, in Q1 2008 CFOs anticipated increases in each of these areas.

 o Top areas for planned cutbacks in 2009: hiring (75%), capital spending (64%), layoffs (44%) and benefits (38%).

 Overview of the Survey:

 Additional topics CFOs were surveyed on include violation or renegotiation of covenants and the hiring of outside advisors.
-Full survey results, and historical data comparisons, are available here or from Nicole Madison at email@example.com.
+Check here for Full survey results, and historical data comparisons, or from Nicole Madison at firstname.lastname@example.org.

 This quarter, the CFO Outlook Survey, conducted by Financial Executives International and Baruch College's Zicklin School of Business, interviewed 334 corporate CFOs electronically from March 3 through March 9.
 CFOs from both public and private companies and from a broad range of industries, revenues and geographic areas, including some off-shore companies, are represented.
 Survey respondents are members of Financial Executives International.

 Financial Executives International has been conducting surveys gauging the country's economic outlook from the perspective of CFOs for more than eleven years.

 Financial Executives International (FEI) is the leading advocate for the views of corporate financial management.
 Its 15,000 members hold policy-making positions as chief financial officers, treasurers, and controllers.
 FEI enhances member professional development through peer networking, career planning services, conferences, publications, and special reports and research.
 Members participate in the activities of 84 chapters, 73 of which are in the United States and 11 in Canada.
 For more information about FEI, visit www.financialexecutives.org.